 First, it’s important to understand, grief is not an orderly process and there is no right way to grieve.
 Every person and every family does it differently.
 This can cause emotions to sometimes collide and overlap, especially during the holiday season when the emphasis is on rebirth and renewal.

-Express your family’s needs: Those who are grieving may find it hard to participate in all the festivities or may need to let go of unsatisfying traditions.
+Express your family’s needs: Those who are grieving may find it hard to participate in all the festivities or may need to let go of traditions that could cause more hurt than joy.
 It’s all right to tell people you just aren’t up to it right now or to change plans at the last minute.

-Help others in need: It may help to volunteer through a charitable or religious organization.
-Consider donating to a favorite cause in memory of the person who is no longer with you.
+Help others in need: Consider spending some time volunteering with your family at a non-profit or religious organization.
+Not sure where?
+Think about donating time and/or resources to a favorite cause in memory of the person who is no longer with you.

 Give yourself and your family time: The grieving process doesn’t automatically end at the six-month or one-year mark.
 Depending on the strength of the bond that was broken, grief can be life-long.
 With time, the holidays will become easier to handle.

 With support, effort and patience, you and your family will survive grief.
 One day the pain will lessen, leaving your family with cherished memories of your loved one.

 Reachout App: A peer support app for those dealing with mental health issues.